-- The University of Huddersfield is signed up to the Researcher Development Concordat, demonstrating our commitment to the three principles. - The University's HR Excellence in Research Award recognises our institutional actions plans and progress reports on how we are delivering against these principles. - Our University Research Careers and Oversight Group (URCOG) is responsible for the action plan. - Read more about our action plans and how we are supporting the career development of researchers.
+- The University of Huddersfield is signed up to the Researcher Development Concordat, demonstrating our commitment to the three principles. - The University Research Careers and Development group (URCAD) is responsible for developing our strategic approach to personal and professional development, career progression and building a sense of community for all staff and student researchers.